Brick thrown through door at perfume shop

 They failed to get inside, but the store’s owner told police the same suspects tried to get in the same way two days earlier.

-Surveillance video shows two suspects who threw the brick through the glass, the tried to use bolt cutters to get through a chain-link gate.
+Surveillance video shows two suspects who threw the brick through the glass, then tried to use bolt cutters to get through a chain-link gate.
 They were traveling in a dark-colored Nissan.

 A few days ago, thieves got into an East Memphis Ulta store and got away with thousands in perfume and cologne.